 existingClaim: airflow-logs

-If you run your DAGs and click on your tasks, you will be able to access the logs.
-Well done 😁
+If you run your DAGs and click on your tasks, you can access the logs.
+Well done!

-If you want to see how to quick start with the official Helm chart, check out the video below
+If you want to see how to start with the official Helm chart, check out the video below:

 Conclusion

-In this tutorial, you have successfully deployed Airflow on a multi nodes Kubernetes Cluster.
-Even better, you have a real local development environment where you can make experiments and tests without destroying your production environment 😁
+In this tutorial, you have successfully deployed Airflow on a multi-node Kubernetes Cluster.
+Even better, you have a local development environment where you can make experiments and tests without destroying your production environment 😁

-PS: If you want to deep dive in Apache Airflow, check out my courses here
+PS: If you want to dive deep into Apache Airflow, check out my courses here